jotadwright/babel/experiments/clevr-learning/README.md

 	-> the function update-th-links is called, but new weights to not appear in the web interface

  - Where do competiting cxns arise?
 	When a lex is created using holophrase->item-based and the same lex is recognized later, the lex->item-based will always be triggered.
 	The only way for competing lex cxns to appear is when the holophrase->item-based creates the same lex again, but with a different meaning.
 How often does this happen?
-	-> make a monitor for this!
+	-> added a monitor for this!
 	-> maybe happens more often with more sentences

  - Edge case in comprehension: